MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-limits.md

 ### Postgres engine, extensions, and PgBouncer

 - Postgres 10 and older aren't supported as those are already retired by the open-source community.
-If you must use one of these versions, you will need to use the [Single Server](../overview-single-server.md) option which supports the older major versions 95, 96 and 10.
+If you must use one of these versions, you'll need to use the [Single Server](../overview-single-server.md) option which supports the older major versions 95, 96 and 10.
 - Flexible Server supports all `contrib` extensions and more.
 Please refer to [PostgreSQL extensions](/azure/postgresql/flexible-server/concepts-extensions).
 - - Built-in PgBouncer connection pooler is currently not available for Burstable servers.
 - SCRAM authentication isn't supported with connectivity using built-in PgBouncer.